numerology-api

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No explicit guidance on when to use this tool versus alternatives (compatibility, name_numbers, numerology_profile).
-The description implies its purpose but does not set context or exclusions.
+No guidance on when to use this tool versus its siblings (compatibility, name_numbers, numerology_profile).
+The description does not provide context for selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.